 - 4.7 Security at each site should be considered as site specific depending on the scale of the site.
-Access should be restricted to one vehicular entrance and exit and suitable defence put in place to protect it from unauthorised vehicle entry. - 4.8 It is accepted that fencing is likely to be required and applicants are advised to minimise the use and height, ensuring it has minimal visual impact in terms of colouration, utilising a 'see-through' capacity.
-Security fencing such as weld meshes fencing and perimeter intruder detection system (PIDS) may be appropriate. - 4.9 Fencing must not obstruct public rights of way, nor restrict wildlife corridors.
+Access should be restricted to one vehicular entrance and exit and suitable defence put in place to protect it from unauthorised vehicle entry.
+It is recommended that panels are marked overtly to reduce the attractiveness to theft. - 4.8 It is accepted that fencing is likely to be required and applicants are advised to minimise the use and height, ensuring it has minimal visual impact in terms of colouration, utilising a 'see-through' capacity.
+Security fencing such as weld meshes fencing, defensive topping and perimeter intruder detection system (PIDS) may be appropriate. - 4.9 Fencing must not obstruct public rights of way, nor restrict wildlife corridors.
 Wildlife access crossing points should be included wherever possible.
 Existing features such as copses, hedges and other natural landscape features should be retained to screen security fencing, supplemented by additional native planting. - 4.10 Whilst under construction, it is recommended that valuable assets and equipment should be stored in a secure yard protected by CCTV.
 Where pole-mounted CCTV facilities are proposed, their location should be carefully considered to minimise visual/landscape impact.
-The use of security lighting should be kept to an absolute minimum, and should utilise a passive infra-red (PIR) technology, designed and installed in a manner that minimises glare and light pollution. - 4.11 Planning applications should contain full details and specifications of all security and lighting installations in order to allow an accurate landscape and visual assessment of the proposal to be made.
+The use of security lighting should be kept to an absolute minimum, and should utilise a passive infra-red (PIR) technology, designed and installed in a manner that minimises glare and light pollution.
+Permanent lighting will not be permitted. - 4.11 Planning applications should contain full details and specifications of all security and lighting installations in order to allow an accurate landscape and visual assessment of the proposal to be made.